-Located within the LGA, Council has approximately:

-- Sealed Pavement: 595 km

-- Regional Road Pavement: 57 km

-- Unsealed Pavement: 57 km

-Roads included in this documentation are Local roads and Regional roads.
+Asset Holdings Located within the LGA, Council has approximately: Sealed Pavement: 595 km Regional Road Pavement: 57 km Unsealed Pavement: 57 km Roads included in this documentation are Local roads and Regional roads.
 Roads that are owned privately, by RMS or Crown are not included.

-Council's roads are safe with increasing community satisfaction and are maintained in accordance with the corresponding condition rating.
-On average:

-- Gravel roads are re-sheeted every 8 years ie 12.5% of the network annually; - Resealing of sealed roads is completed every 15 years ie 6.7% of the network annually; - No more than 20% of the road pavement is heavy patched every 30 years ie 0.67% of the network annually; - Road pavement is rehabilitated every 50 years ie 2.0% of the network annually.
+Desired Level of Service Statement ma av • • • Th inc the Inc the network annually; No more than 20% of the road pavement is heavy patched every 30 years ie 0.67% of the network annually; Road pavement is rehabilitated every 50 years ie 2.0% of the network annually.
 This condition-based level of service is taken from road benchmarking industry standards and the recent works undertaken through the Fit for the Future calculations.

-Indicators that the actual level of service is reaching the desired level are:

-- Reduction in the number of public liability incidents or claims; - Reduction in the difference between Council's intervention levels compared with a benchmark; - Reduction in complaints from the community regarding road condition: - Increase in available funding for reseal and road maintenance.
+Indicators that the actual level of service is reaching the desired level are: Reduction in the number of public liability incidents or claims; Reduction in the difference between Council's intervention levels compared with a benchmark; Available Data Increase in available funding for reseal and road maintenance.
 Asset data is stored in the Council centralised assets and accounting system called Authority and is mapped in Council's GIS.
 Asset data include: location, year acquired (where known), length, width, pavement type and seal, road hierarchy, Average Annual Daily Traffic (AADT), condition rating (rutting, roughness, cracking, pothole, ravelling) and Fair Value calculations.

-A consultant reviewed our deterioration model and inspected the road network to verify our figures for condition, roughness, rutting and cracking in 2013.
+Last Condition Survey A consultant reviewed our deterioration model and inspected the road network to verify our figures for condition, roughness, rutting and cracking in 2013.
 Since this time the data have been updated to reflect the pavement rehabilitation works that have been undertaken through Council's Capital Works Program and Works Plus Plan.

-General Assessment of Condition

-Co ondition Rating % Roads (m2) \$CRC

-1 Near Perfect 17 \$60,829,970

-2 Good 47 \$173,519,290

-3 Satisfactory 25 \$92,295,430

-4 Very Poor 8 \$28,329,680

-5 Unserviceable 3 \$10,623,630
+General Co ondition Rating % Roads (m2) \$CRC Assessment of Condition 1 Near Perfect 17 \$60,829,970 2 Good 47 \$173,519,290 3 Satisfactory 25 \$92,295,430 4 Very Poor 8 \$28,329,680 5 Unserviceable 3 \$10,623,630

-Total 100 \$365,661,000 Main Findings • to bring assets to a satisfactory condition is calculated at \$12.5 million with an annual maintenance gap of \$1 million.
+Total 100 \$365,661,000 Main Findings of the sealed net The Fit for the Fut to bring assets to million with an ar The road network count and visual unsealed roads in The annual main increases the result budget.
+This is a reduce the whole reviewed with the The pavement condition verification done in 2013 confirms that 87% of the sealed network is considered to be in a satisfactory condition.
+The Fit for the Future calculations show a current backlog of works to bring assets to a satisfactory condition is calculated at \$12.5 million with an annual maintenance gap of \$1 million.
 The road network condition is currently based on the roughness count and visual assessment only and combines both sealed and unsealed roads in the conditions scores above.
 The annual maintenance gap for reseals is now funded and increases the reseal program by \$1 million as from the 2015-2016 budget.
 This is a cost effective method to protect the pavement and reduce the whole of life costs.
 Though this figure does need to be reviewed with the next pavement inspection assessment.
-Council will continue to seek funding to fund the proposed documented in the Capital Works Program.
-Council will renew an agreed level of service with the come Council will continue to undertake yearly network condition to collect relevant pavement performance data to allow for network planning and management. e with the community.
+Roads condition data are reported using % of CRC to reflect Annual Future Actions documented in th Council will renew Council will conti to collect relevantion nue to seek funding to fun- ne Capital Works Program. w an agreed level of servic nue to undertake yearly ne t pavement performance of and management. e with the community. www.condition surveys